goofy2k/MIDI-sequencer/README.md

 The MIDI sequencer board can be connected with the synthesizer board over bluetooth.
 Additionally, the sequencer board may have a wired (UART) connection with a MIDI instrument, such as a keyboard.

-## Implementation plan

-1. Run a simple BT server/client on a ESP32 board that sends a stream of single notes
-2. Connect a BT server/client on the TTGO TAudio board with the first board and demonstrate receipt of the data
-3. Add the BT server/client to the Faust DSP application and demonstrate playing of the single notes
-4. Add WIFI/MQTT functionality to the "sequencer" to communicate with Nodered in the same way as the Faust DSP app now does (version faust_mqtt_tcp6_nb_v5)
-5. Demonstrate playing single notes entered via Nodered
-6. Add more sequencing functionality, using e.g. the jdksmidi library
-7. On success (matching the functionality of the current faust_mqtt_tcp6_nb_v5 firmware) remove the basic sequencing functionality from the DSP firmware

 #### REMARKS: